 CO1 Finding the roots of a polynomial function.
-3 CO2 Classifying convergence and divergence of a series. to K CO3 Applying the Binomial theorem, Exponential theorem, logarithmic theorem to $\overline{}$ find summation of series. × CO4 Analyzing the nature of the roots of the equation.
-CO5 Evaluating the problem by using Horner's method.
+K5 CO2 Classifying convergence and divergence of a series.
+CO3 Applying the Binomial theorem, Exponential theorem, logarithmic 5 theorem to find summation of series.
+CO4 Analyzing the nature of the roots of the equation.
+K1 CO5 Evaluating the problem by using Horner's method.